Vis4Sense/student-projects/2023-2024/rachana-hegde/brainstorming_project_ideas_based_on_readings.md

-# Project ideas based on research paper readings (January 2024)
+# Project ideas based on research paper readings on using generative AI (LLMs) for writing (January 2024)

 - AI providing some way for the writer to discuss their ideas and develop them further…this is very much like a chatbot application (which has been implemented as well of course before).
 And it is hard to differentiate this from just straight up interacting with chat GPT.